 Spreading the Word: Tips for Introducing InfoReady Across Campus

 Acquiring any new software platform can feel like a daunting task.
 Rolling it out successfully at your institution can seem like an even bigger challenge and requires appropriate planning.
-Below are several InfoReady resources to help you spread the word about switching to InfoReady throughout your organization and to different audiences.
+Here are some helpful InfoReady resources to make sharing the news about your switch to InfoReady easy across your organization and with different audiences.

 During onboarding and implementation, administrators may initially be focused on transitioning old processes and learning technical aspects.
-However, the project team should always keep the communication plan in mind throughout the process.
-Once they feel comfortable sharing the platform widely, the implementation transitions to the main marketing stage.
+It’s helpful to keep your communication plan front and center throughout the rollout.
+Once your team feels confident about sharing InfoReady more broadly, you can move into the main marketing phase and help your whole community get excited about the new platform.

 Since everyone has different preferences and habits, it’s imperative that communication go beyond a single method or single attempt.
 For the news to be absorbed, the message has to be consistent and reach the audience in the spaces they normally engage.
 Please visit this page for examples of emails announcing InfoReady.